sigmie/sigmie.com/docs/v0/mappings.md

 ### Number

 You can map numbers with the `number` method, which maps them as `integers` by default.
+You can chain the corresponding **number type** to specify a number type different from an `int`.

 ```php
 $properties->number('rating')->float();
 ```

-You can chain the corresponding **number type** to specify a number type different that an `int`.

 #### Float